afromatt6288/Mythical-Creature-Selector-Caretaker/README.md

-        answers are pulled from the answers table for the quiz creatures are pulled from the creatures table for selection creatures are pulled from the creatures table for details in UserCreature questions are pulled from the questions table for the quiz users are pulled for logging in
+        answers are pulled from the answers table for the quiz creatures are pulled from the creatures table for selection creatures are pulled from the creatures table for details in UserCreature creatureInteractions are pulled from the creatureInteractions table for interactions in USerCreatures questions are pulled from the questions table for the quiz users are pulled for logging in
         userCreatures are pulled by name for verification
     Update:
-        happiness, health, and obedience are updated when certain conditions are met. other functions exist in each module to allow for an update of any table.
+        happiness, health, and obedience are updated when certain conditions are met. other functions exist in each module to allow for an update of any table, but they are currently not being utilized.
     Delete:
         UserCreatures get deleted when their happiness, health, or obedience is too low.
         UserCreatures can be manually deleted by the user.
-Done... at least 1 Many-to-Many relationship
-    The userCreatures table acts as a join table to let Users have many Creatures, and Creatures to have many users.

-## Initial Project Pitch/Ideas
+## Initial Project Pitch/Ideas (just in case you were curious about how it started)

 Mythical Creature Selector